 How to rotate a list in Python

-Learn how to rotate a list in Python.
-Discover different methods, tips, real-world applications, and how to debug common errors.
+Learn to rotate a list in Python.
+Explore different methods, real-world applications, and tips for debugging common errors.

 How to rotate a list in Python